This page was printed from the South & West Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-This is a summary of the NEW Devon and South Devon and Torbay CCG commissioning policy for Referral for the Surgical Management of Heavy Menstrual Bleeding.
+This is a summary of the NHS Devon CCG commissioning policy for Referral for the Surgical Management of Heavy Menstrual Bleeding.

 National Institute for Health and Care Excellence (NICE) Clinical Guideline 44 (Heavy Menstrual Bleeding) recommends consideration of specific surgical treatment options for heavy menstrual bleeding; including in women where bleeding is having a severe impact on quality of life or where other treatment options are declined.